-In partnership with families, teachers will assist infants to sleep when they are tired, using the cues to direct when they need to nap.
-Infants sleep schedules are constantly changing and will be guided by the needs of children and families.
-Due to Vermont Childcare Regulations and best practices:
+In partnership with families, teachers will assist infants to sleep when they are tired, using the infants' sleep cues to direct when they need to nap.
+Infants' sleep schedules are constantly changing and will be guided by the needs of children and families.

+Due to Vermont childcare regulations and best practice:

 - Infants will be placed in cribs on their backs. - Children under 12 months may not have soft objects, toys, or loose bedding in their sleeping area. - Position items will not be used in an infant's sleeping area unless required by the child's health care provider. - Infants shall not be swaddled for sleep.
+Sleep sacks that fit the infant properly and are specifically designed to meet safe sleep practices may be used.
+Safe sleep sacks fit snugly around the torso, are appropriate for room temperature, and do not have sleeves unless recommended by a pediatrician

-Sleep sacks specifically designed to meet safe sleep practices and use a swaddling feature are permitted- swaddles will be discontinued once children are able to roll. - Pacifiers may be used with family permission, providing they have no cords, clips, or soft objects attached.
+• Pacifiers may be used with family permission, providing they have no cords, clips, or soft objects attached.